Search

 A written statement should be factual and can offer a personal opinion on events; however, it should not try to apportion blame, as this is not part of a Coroner’s duty.

-Appealing an Inquest Verdict
+Appealing an Inquest Conclusion

-If you are unsatisfied with the jury's verdict in an inquest it is possible to launch an appeal; however, the procedure is complex and expert legal advice will be necessary to make any viable challenge.
+If you are unsatisfied with the jury's conclusion in an inquest it is possible to launch an appeal; however, the procedure is complex and expert legal advice will be necessary to make any viable challenge.
 It is also possible to apply for Judicial Review in some circumstances, and this must be made within three months of the findings.

 Our related health and safety services include